Drew McIntyre: WWE Champion (2020–2021)

+Various feuds and alliances (2021–2023)

 On 18 July at Money in the Bank, McIntyre competed in the namesake ladder match, but failed to win the briefcase after being attacked by Jinder Mahal, Veer, and Shanky.
 At SummerSlam on 21 August, McIntyre defeated Mahal with Veer and Shanky banned from ringside.
 As part of the 2021 Draft, McIntyre was drafted to the SmackDown brand.
 At Crown Jewel on 21 October, McIntyre faced Big E for the WWE Championship, but lost.
 On 21 November, at Survivor Series, McIntyre was the captain of Team SmackDown, but he was eliminated via countout and his team lost the match to Team Raw, with Seth Rollins being the sole survivor.

-Championship pursuits and various feuds (2021–present)

 In December, McIntyre started feuding with Happy Corbin and Madcap Moss, defeating Moss at Day 1 on 1 January 2022.
 McIntyre participated in the Royal Rumble match at the namesake event on 29 January, but was the last competitor eliminated by eventual winner Brock Lesnar.
 At Elimination Chamber on 19 February, McIntyre defeated Moss again in a Falls Count Anywhere match.
 During the match, he performed an inverted Alabama Slam, which resulted in Moss landing directly on top of his head, but he was able to continue the match.
 On Night 1 of WrestleMania 38 on 2 April, McIntyre defeated Corbin and became the first person to kick out of his finisher, the End of Days, ending their feud.

 On 29 July episode of SmackDown, McIntyre defeated Sheamus in a "Good Old Fashioned Donnybrook" match to become the number one contender for the Undisputed WWE Universal Championship at Clash at the Castle on 3 September.
 In the weeks leading up to the event, McIntyre was attacked by the returning Karrion Kross and his wife Scarlett.
 At Clash at the Castle, McIntyre failed to win the titles from Reigns after interference from the debuting Solo Sikoa.
 On 8 October, McIntyre lost to Kross in a strap match at Extreme Rules after interference from Scarlett.
 At Crown Jewel on 5 November, McIntyre defeated Kross in a steel cage match by escaping the cage despite another interference from Scarlett, ending their feud.
 Three weeks later at Survivor Series: WarGames on 26 November, McIntyre, along with The Brawling Brutes (Sheamus, Ridge Holland and Butch) and Kevin Owens lost to The Bloodline in a WarGames match.

 At Royal Rumble on 28 January 2023, McIntyre entered the titular match at number 9, scoring four eliminations before being eliminated by Gunther.
 He would then challenge Gunther for the Intercontinental Championship on Night 2 of WrestleMania 39 on 2 April in a critically acclaimed triple threat match also involving Sheamus, which he lost after Gunther pinned him.
+As part of the 2023 Draft, McIntyre was drafted to the Raw brand.
+He returned at Money in the Bank on 1 July after a three-month hiatus, attacking Gunther following the latter's title defense over Matt Riddle.
+At SummerSlam on 5 August, McIntyre failed to win the Intercontinental Championship from Gunther.